Courses Offered:

 at CIHSR, Dimapur at Ph.# 03862 242555

-★ Health Sector Skill Council
+Health Sector Skill Council (HSSC)

-The HSSC/CMAI short courses in CIHSR, comprising of the General Duty Assistants (GDA)/ Patient Care Assistants (PCA) & Home Health Aides (HHA), was started in August 2016 through the initiatives of Dr. Abraham Joseph, former Director of CIHSR and Dr. Sedevi Angami, Director, CIHSR and is Co-ordinated by Mrs. L. Emi Humtsoe under the guidance of Dr. Jacob Chacko, Associate Director (Academics).
+The HSSC/CMAI short courses in CIHSR, comprising of the General Duty Assistants (GDA)/ Patient Care Assistants (PCA) & Home Health Aides (HHA), were started in August 2016 through the initiatives of Dr. Abraham Joseph, former Director of CIHSR and Dr. Sedevi Angami, Director, CIHSR and is Co-ordinated by Mrs. L. Emi Humtsoe under the guidance of Dr. Jacob Chacko, Associate Director (Academics).
 This is the first short course of its kind in the state of Nagaland.
-Altogether there are 22 students undergoing the trainings at present.
+Altogether there are 22 students undergoing the training at present.

 Objectives of the course: